open-wc/open-wc/packages/codelabs/src/intermediate/lit-html.md

 <details>
  <summary>Using fetch</summary>
-`fetch` is a browser API for making HTTP requests.
+<code>fetch</code> is a browser API for making HTTP requests.
 It's promise based, and it returns a streaming response.
-We can turn the the stream into JSON using the `json` function:
+We can turn the the stream into JSON using the <code>json</code> function:

 ```js
 async fetchArticles() {